Recycle Rewards FAQs

 What is Recycle Rewards?

-Recycle Rewards is Tasmania’s container refund scheme which will commence 1 May 2025.
+Recycle Rewards is Tasmania’s container refund scheme.

-The scheme aims to reduce Tasmania’s litter of drink containers by up to half, create new economic opportunities, generate new jobs and turn drink containers into new recycled products.
+The scheme aims to reduce Tasmania’s litter of drink containers by up to half, create new economic opportunities, generate new jobs and turn eligible drink containers into new recycled products.

 When does Recycle Rewards launch?

-Recycle Rewards is set to launch 1 May 2025.
+Recycle Rewards launched 1 May 2025.

 The procurement for the Scheme Coordinator and Network Operator was complex and was conducted in accordance with Tasmanian Government procurement and probity requirements to ensure the best possible outcomes for the scheme and Tasmanian community.